icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 * [FEDOT](https://github.com/nccr-itmo/FEDOT): An AutoML framework for the automated design of composite modeling pipelines.
 It can handle classification, regression, and time series forecasting tasks on different types of data (including multi-modal datasets).
 * [Sklearn-genetic-opt](https://github.com/rodrigo-arenas/Sklearn-genetic-opt): An AutoML package for hyperparameters tuning using evolutionary algorithms, with built-in callbacks, plotting, remote logging and more.
 * [Evidently](https://github.com/evidentlyai/evidently): Interactive reports to analyze machine learning models during validation or production monitoring.
+* [Streamlit](https://github.com/streamlit/streamlit): Streamlit is an framework to create beautiful data apps in hours, not weeks.
+* [Optuna](https://github.com/optuna/optuna): Optuna is an automatic hyperparameter optimization software framework, particularly designed for machine learning.

 <a name="python-data-analysis--data-visualization"></a>
 #### Data Analysis / Data Visualization